ruggeri/tech-notes/distributed-systems/distributed-algorithms-part-1-synchronous-network-algorithms.md

   node, and something else to another!
     * Liars won't be able to stop a unanimous decision (if there are
       <50% liars).
-    * Their goal is to, in smaller numbers, disrupt a split decision.
+    * Their goal is less grand: with just a few liars, disrupt a split decision.
     * The goal of liars is to make some people think that a majority thinks ABORT, while making others think a majority favors COMMIT.